Alessandro1103/obsidian/Vault1/Zettelkasten/Epipolar Geometry and Fundamental Matrix.md

 we could have some problem with the algorithm, could happens that the difference between the column is very huge, that yields to poor results.

-So ve need to normalize, instead of using a general dimension we can transform the image in a scale that is between -1 to 1.
-Now the x is driven by T transformation.
-Use the eight point algorithm to compute F
-In order to comeback to the original point we need to enforce the rank 2 constraint, we wanto to take svd of f andthrow out the smallest singular valura, and we need to transform formdamental matrix nack to riginal units, if T and Tì are the normalizing tranfomations in the two images than the fundamental matrix in orginal coordinates is T'^T F T. This is done to obtaine the coordinate in the originalk space.
+To normalize, instead of using a general dimension, we can transform the image into a scale that ranges from -1 to 1.
+Now, the $x$ is driven by $T$ transformation.
+Use the eight-point algorithm to compute $F$.
+In order to return to the original point, we need to enforce the rank 2 constraint.
+We want to take the SVD of $F$ and discard the smallest singular value, and then transform the fundamental matrix back to the original units.
+If $T$ and $T'$ are the normalizing transformations in the two images, then the fundamental matrix in original coordinates is $T'^T F T$.
+This is done to obtain the coordinates in the original space.

 If we know the calibration matrices of the two camers, we can estimate the essential matrix: E = K^T F K THe essential matrix gives us the relative rotation and translation bwtween the cameras, or thei extrinsinc parameters.